-All M.S. students in the Department of Chemistry & Chemical Biology will have a faculty academic advisor who will assist them with planning their courses, degree completion progress, and career development.
+Faculty academic advisors are available to all M.S. students in the Department of Chemistry & Chemical Biology.
+These advisors will assist them with planning their courses, degree completion progress, and career development.
 The faculty advisor should be a member of the graduate faculty in the Department of Chemistry & Chemical Biology and have some expertise in the student’s main area of interest.
 The advisor pick is initiated by the student’s request, materialized by mutual agreement between the student and faculty, and finalized upon the approval of the Graduate Program Director.

 Students will request an advisor based on their academic interests.
-Three potential advisers from the graduate faculty should be suggested by the student, listed in order of preference, and submitted to the Graduate Program Coordinator.
 For thesis MS, the advisor should be the faculty member advising the student for their thesis.

 The responsibilities of the faculty advisor include: